Vietnam’s Traffic Troubles

-The major Vietnamese cities of Hanoi and Ho Chi Minh City have traffic troubles.
+The major cities of Hanoi and Ho Chi Minh City are a great place to witness Vietnam’s traffic troubles.
 If you’ve ever been to these cities, you’ll know what I mean.
 I don’t want to suggest that it’s worse in Vietnam than it is in other SE Asian countries.
 But the problem does seem to be getting bigger, faster.

 Getting around HCMC – or Saigon as some people continue to call it – is an exercise in patience.
 That’s because you really can’t get anywhere fast, if you’re in a vehicle.
 Or on a vehicle.
 The city streets are so clogged with vehicles, that everything moves quite slowly.
 According to reports from the Vietnam National Traffic Safety Committee, there are now more than 39 million motorbikes registered in the country, and about 2.1 million private cars.
 However, the current ratio of 20:1 of bikes to cars is quickly changing.
 As Vietnam moves into a middle-income economy, the private car is seen as a status symbol.